Ayyam-mykare/Ayyam-mykare/README.md

 - 🏥 Helped scale Mykare’s mobile app to thousands of daily users
 - 📊 Reduced crash rates by 80% through lifecycle-aware optimizations
-- 🧪 Integrated Agora for real-time video consultations with high satisfaction scores
 - 💬 Successfully led multiple UAT and release cycles with high performance and user trust

 ---